-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Future 3.2.
-Grow participation in 3.2.12.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Future 3.2.
+Grow participation in sport, recreation 3.2.12.
 Provide portable grandstands for use across all venues and activities.
-Community Services C omplet ed 1 sport, recreation and leisure activities with 3.2.13.
+Community Services 0 and leisure activities with quality regional 3.2.13.
 Facilitate activation of the river with non-swimming activities.
-Tracks and Trails Masterplan Community Services • quality regional facilities.
+Community Services • facilitíes.
 3.2.14.
 Provide an investigation to provide a year-round golf facility in Northam (considering alternatives options for watering fairways during summer, such as water reuse and desalination).
-Engineering Services • 77.
-Craw 3.2.15.
+Engineering Services • 3.2.15.
 Provide marketing and promotion to raise awareness and participation in local sport, recreation and leisure activities.
 Community Services • 3.3.
 Grow participation in arts, culture and community activities.
 3.3.1.
 Provide an Events Strategy to activate community places and facilities, covering signature, Shire and community events.
 Community Services • 3.4.
 Grow community capacity by 3.4.1.
 Partner with local sporting clubs to improve volunteering and capacity.
-Community Services • supporting community 3.4.2 Removed and relocated to Planet - now 4.1.6. groups and volunteers.
-3.4.3.
-Removed - added to 'What we will keep doing'.
-3.4.4.
+Community Services • supporting community groups and volunteers.
+3.4.2.
+Partner volunteer programs, such as Friends of the River, Wheatbelt NRM and DWER activities, to encourage community members to get involved in caring for the Avon River (such as helping with protecting existing and remnant vegetation, revegetation work, weed management, litter removal, community education, or advocacy work to raise awareness and attract funds).
+Development Services • 3.4.3.
+Provide a community support grant program.
+Communication & Engagement Plan Community Services • 3.4.4.
 Provide support for community groups to build their capacity in governance, marketing, and grant acquisition.
 Community Services • 3.4.5.
-Removed - added to 'What we will keep doing'.
+Provide increased awareness and involvement in Australia Day Awards to recognise and show appreciation for local volunteers.
+Community Services •